arlobelshee/arlo.belshee.com/content/resume.md

 # TL;DR

-* I am here to improve the (often woeful) state of software engineering.
+* I am here to improve the (often woeful) state of software engineering using tools, data, and an equal respect for past and future.
 I've guided both teams and organizations to #ZeroBugs and continuous, easy delivery.
 * I lead using data before influence, and influence before authority.

-Specialties:

-* Code-oriented: language design, architecture, tool building, incrementalism, full-stack development, refactoring, code transformation, and system evolution.
-* Human-oriented: include conflict navigation, team building, consultative leadership, creating a data-oriented culture, emotional fluency, and continuous transformation.

 # Timeline